 Each community foundation receiving Kellogg funds had to permanently endow their Kellogg gift in a youth field-of-interest fund.
 All grants made from the income from these funds must be used for local youth-related programs.
 The Youth Advisory Councils (YAC’s) continually assess youth needs, help raise money for the fund and advise each local foundation’s Board of Trustees as to how these dollars should be allocated.

 There is a YAC in each of the high schools in the nine-county area served by CFNEM and its affiliates.
 Each YAC has 8 to 16 youth members and one adult advisor.
 During the academic year, monthly meetings are held at each of the schools.
 These meetings are coordinated by the advisors and the students review grant applications, conduct training sessions, carry out community service, and any other business that arises.

-Since 1992 our YACs have given out more than 1500 grants totaling nearly $1.1 million for youth related projects in our nine-county area.
+Since 1993 our YACs have given out grants totaling nearly $2.37 million for youth related projects in our nine-county area.
 Non-profit organizations, schools, churches (for non-religious purposes), and government agencies may apply for funding.